 - First year students who wish to receive credit for an internship during the academic year must first receive the approval of their College adviser.
 Requests for registration for academic-year internships which do not come through an adviser will not be accepted by Career Advancement.

-- Though the course may provide credit for internships that occur year-round, the internship practicum can only appear on student transcripts in the summer.
+- Though the course may provide credit for internships that occur year-round, the internship practicum can only take place and appear on student transcripts in the summer.
 Students may only take the internship practicum three times during their College career (and in most cases only once per calendar year) in the summer following their first, second, and third years.

 - If their internship is related to academic study, students may also have the option to design a “Reading and Research” course with a faculty member as a way to receive credit.
 This option is open to all College students.
 Please speak with your College adviser if you wish to explore this option.